The Measure of a Man (Star Trek: The Next Generation): Home media release

 The first home media release of "The Measure of the Man" was on VHS cassette, appearing on October 12, 1994, in the United States and Canada.
 The episode has been included in the season two DVD box set, released in on May 7, 2002.
 The most recent release was as part of the season two Blu-ray set on December 4, 2012.
 For the season two Blu-ray set, CBS decided to include a special "Extended Cut".
-This added thirteen minutes of footage, previously cut from the broadcast version, most of which only existed on a VHS cassette owned by Snodgrass.
-CBS was able to add further footage from their archives.
+This added thirteen minutes of original footage, identified from a rough cut of the episode that had been on a VHS cassette owned by Snodgrass.
 The difference in the running time was attributed to "small personal moments" by Snodgrass, which added that Riker wanted to beat Picard although he cared for Data.
 This was emphasised in one particular scene, which Snodgrass was pleased had been restored to the episode.
 "The Measure of a Man" received a cinematic release alongside "Q Who" for one night on November 29, 2012, to promote the Blu-ray release.
 This was the second time that a pair of The Next Generation episodes received a cinematic release to promote the release of a Blu-ray season box set.